How To Find an Apartment

 BUDGET – Decide on your range for your “ideal rent” amount.
 This is different for everyone based on individual circumstances.
 Don’t overextend yourself.
 Keep it realistic.

 WISH LIST – Do you want a balcony?
 A pool on-site?
-Washer and dryer in
+Washer and dryer in unit?
+Do you have a pet?
+Make a list of needs and wants before you begin shopping.

 SHOP – Drive, walk around, or search the internet for different parts of the city where you might like to live.
 Consider commute times, your lifestyle needs and local conveniences.
 Once you find an area you like, search for apartments for rent in that locale.
 With everything at your fingertips on-line is a great resourse.
 There is a multitude of resources to help you find your dream apartment.
 Be sure to check the apartment communities are Greater Dayton Apartment Association (GDAA) members.
 All of these tools can give you a better idea of what’s available before you visit an apartment community.